nadult/libfwk/readme.md

 to be light, super easy to use and performant where it matters.

 Note: currently FWK's graphics module is being converted from OpenGL to Vulkan, so some functionality is disabled, there may be some errors in newly modified code.
-Also currently libfwk can only be compiled on Windows/MSVC.
-Fixing linux makefiles is still on TODO list.

 TODO: write more detailed description.

 ## Features

-- OpenGL & SDL2 based
+- Vulkan & SDL2 based
-- Supported platforms: linux, windows (using MinGW32-W64), WebGL (through emscripten)
+- Supported platforms: linux, windows (requires Visual Studio 2022)
 - Doesn't use C++ exceptions (has a much simpler system instead)

 TODO: more details